Asylum-Software-Inc/GitHub-Hookshot/SECURITY.md

 | 4.0.x   | :                  |
 | < 4.0   | :cert_key_pem.txt: |

-## Reporting a Vulnerability
+# Reporting a Vulnerability

 Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+show them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.